 - Official Difficulty: 7

 - Community Difficulty: 7.7

 - Encounter Sets: Spiders of Mirkwood, Dol Guldur Orcs, Escape from Dol Guldur

 - Quest cards: 3

 - Solo or Multiplayer?: The quest become easier with more players, and I will recommend playing two-handed before I would recommend true solo.
-That way you still have several decks that have all their heroes at the start of the game.
-Higher player counts will mean that the players have to properly communicate who will be playing the ally that round.
+That way, you still have several decks that have all their heroes at the start of the game.
+Higher player counts will mean that the players have to communicate who will be playing the ally that round properly.
 It can make for some interesting discussions.

-- Can I bring Guarded (X) cards?: You start with 3 Guarded objectives in the staging area, so cards like Tactics Bilbo already have a suitable target (assuming one is guarded by an enemy).
-There are some big enemies in this encounter deck that you will want to avoid, so perhaps with scrying you can get some Guarded (X) cards in play.
+- Can I bring Guarded (X) cards?: You start with 3 Guarded objectives in the staging area, so cards like Tactics Bilbo already have a suitable target (assuming an enemy guards one).
+There are some big enemies in this encounter deck that you will want to avoid, so perhaps with scrying, you can get some Guarded (X) cards in play.
 But I wouldn’t risk it in lower player counts.
 If you really want to play with Guarded (X) cards, I advise the Burglar’s Turn contract, which can get you the attachments for next to nothing.
-The attachments will really help out, like Mithril Shirt cancelling the damage from the Shadow Key, and various other attachments helping out with questing in the early game, and dealing damage to the bigger enemies.
+The attachments will really help out, like Mithril Shirt cancelling the damage from the Shadow Key and various other attachments helping out with questing in the early game and dealing damage to the bigger enemies.

 - Player cards to avoid: The Grey Wanderer contract.
 It is an auto-loss when your only hero becomes captured like that.
 With the added ally limit, it is definitely a contract to avoid.